luke5sky/discontinued-remember-skill/README.md

 Remember Skill for MyCroft

 ## Description
-Ask MyCroft to rember things for you.
+Ask MyCroft to remember things for you.

 HowToUse: